WICG/privacy-preserving-ads/Life of an Ad Request.md

 });
 ```

 Based on the `resolveToConfig` auctionConfig parameter passed in auction initiation, the creative will be rendered in either a fenced frame or an iframe.
-If returned from `generateBid` the size is used to populate the width and height of the fenced frame or iframe, either via fenced frame config or parameters associated with the opaque URL.
+If returned from `generateBids` the size is used to populate the width and height of the fenced frame or iframe, either via fenced frame config or parameters associated with the opaque URL.

 # Step 5: Pricing and reporting
 ## Event Level Reporting
 For more details, see [**Auction Reporting**](Auction%20Reporting.md).

 The winning DSP and SSP now can send Event Level Reports back to their home servers for ingestion, processing, billing, and reporting:
 - The winning DSP can send results using the `reportWin` function.
-The buyer-provided endpoint for `generateBid()` is expected to contain the `reportWin` function.
+The buyer-provided endpoint for `generateBids()` is expected to contain the `reportWin` function.
 - The SSP can send results using the `reportResult` function.
 The seller-provided endpoint for `scoreAd` contains the `reportResult` function.

 Both the `reportWin` and `reportResult` function will have constrained data access and egress ability: